FF-LOGO: Cross-Modality Point Cloud Registration with Feature Filtering and Local to Global Optimization: METHODOLOGY

 \subsection{The Global Modality Consistency Fusion Optimization Module}

-Due to discrepancies between training and validation sets, as well as losses in local information arising from feature extraction results, registration results from feature-matching methods frequently suffer from reduced accuracy or even outright failures.
-It is crucial to impose additional constraints on the registration results through optimization techniques following cross-modality feature alignment, in order to enhance both accuracy and stability.
+Due to discrepancies between training and validation sets, as well as losses in local information arising from feature extraction, registration results from feature-matching methods frequently yield reduced accuracy or even outright failures.
+It is crucial to impose additional constraints on the registration results through optimization techniques following cross-modality feature alignment to enhance accuracy and stability.
 In consideration of this, we have developed an optimization method that transitions from local adaptive key region matching to global modality consistency fusion.